- School of Urban Planning

 McGill University was the first institution in Canada to offer a full-time planning program starting in 1947.
 In 1972, the School of Urban Planning was created as a separate academic unit within the Faculty of Engineering.
 It shares a heritage building with the School of Architecture, right on the main open space of McGill’s Downtown campus.
 The primary objective of the Master of Urban Planning program is to educate professional urban planners for leadership in the public, private, and not-for-profit sectors.
 We rely in large part on project-based learning.
 The program also puts great emphasis on students doing policy-relevant research.

-The School’s teaching and research activities, for both master’s and Ph.D. students, pertain primarily to community planning; environmental policy and planning; international development planning; land-use planning and regulation; transportation and infrastructure planning; and urban design.
+The School’s teaching and research activities pertain primarily to community planning; environmental policy and planning; international development planning; land-use planning and regulation; transportation and infrastructure planning; and urban design.
 These activities, which are conducted for the purpose of promoting better decision-making and improving human environments, often take place in partnership with other McGill departments (notably Architecture, Civil Engineering, Geography, and Law) and with units at other institutions in Montreal, across Canada, and abroad.
 The School uses Montreal and its region as its main teaching laboratory.

-The School of Urban Planning has a strong track record of contributing to the community and to the profession.
-It works with civil society as well as with government to understand urban challenges and to formulate policies and plans to meet them.
-Community and professional partners are located in Montreal, in Québec, elsewhere in Canada, and in developing regions.
+McGill's School of Urban Planning has a strong track record of contributing to the community and to the profession.
+It works with civil society as well as with government, at home and abroad, to understand urban challenges and to formulate policies and plans to meet them.

 Master of Urban Planning (M.U.P.)
 Program

-The Master of Urban Planning (M.U.P.) program is a two-year course of study that attracts students from Québec, Canada, the U.S., and overseas.
+The Master of Urban Planning (M.U.P.) program is a two-year course of study that attracts students from Quebec, Canada, the U.S., and overseas.
 It is recognized by the Ordre des urbanistes du Québec (OUQ) and the Canadian Institute of Planners (CIP).
 Graduates may become full members of the OUQ and other provincial planning associations by completing their respective internship and examination requirements.
-Similar requirements must be met for admission to the American Institute of Certified Planners (AICP) and other such organizations.